All posts

 Running text through a detector is step one.
 Here's the workflow I use for editorial review:

 Step 1: Run the scan.
 Paste the full text into your preferred tool.
-I start with Slop Detector for a fast A-F grade, then cross-reference anything scoring below B with GPTZero.
+Start with Slop Detector for a fast A-F grade, then cross-reference anything scoring below B with GPTZero.

 Step 2: Check the flagged sections.
 GPTZero's sentence-level highlighting is useful here.
 Not every flagged sentence means the whole piece is AI-generated.
 Technical writing, legal language, and formulaic content (recipes, product specs) naturally trigger detectors.

 Step 4: Make the call.
 No detector replaces human judgment.
-A piece scoring 60% AI probability might be a non-native English speaker's genuine work.
-A piece scoring 20% might be AI content that was heavily paraphrased.
+A piece scoring 60% AI probability is a non-native English speaker's genuine work in some cases.
+A piece scoring 20% is AI content that was heavily paraphrased in other cases.
 Use the tools as signals, not verdicts.

 What AI Content Checkers Get Wrong

-"According to a 2025 University of Maryland study, current AI detection tools can achieve over 95% accuracy on unedited AI text but drop to 60-70% accuracy on AI text that has been even lightly revised by a human editor" (cited in ZDNET's 2025 detector review).
+Current AI detection tools can achieve over 95% accuracy on unedited AI text but drop to 60-70% accuracy on AI text that has been even lightly revised by a human editor, according to ZDNET's 2025 detector review citing University of Maryland research.
 This is the fundamental limitation.

 Europol's 2024 report projected that 90% of online content could be AI-generated by 2026 (source).
 If that projection holds, the question shifts from "was this written by AI?" to "was this written well?"
 That's where the grading approach (like Slop Detector's A-F system) becomes more useful than a binary human/AI classification.